The information below applies to all individuals who are submitting Applications for a Marriage & Family Therapist Internship.

 General Licensing Information

 The Board of Examiners for Marriage and Family Therapists and Clinical Professional Counselors was created for the protection of the public.
-The Board is empowered under the Nevada Revised Statute (NRS) Chapter 641A to set minimum standards for licensing of Marriage and Family Therapists (MFTs) and to oversee the ethical conduct of MFTs and MFT-Interns in the State of Nevada.
+The Board is empowered under the Nevada Revised Statute (NRS) Chapter 641A to set minimum standards for licensing of Marriage and Family Therapists (MFTs) and Clinical Professional Counselors (CPC) and to oversee the ethical conduct of MFT & CPC licensees in the State of Nevada.

 receipt of all pertinent application data, an applicant’s file will be scheduled